Mammals (Baby/Juvenile)

 Signs that the animal may not need help:

-• Alone —mothers may leave temporarily or stay away purposefully to avoid attracting predators to their young.
-Observe for up to 24 hours to see if the mother returns.
+- Alone —mothers may leave temporarily or stay away purposefully to avoid attracting predators to their young.
+Monitor from a distance for up to 24 hours to see if the mother returns.

 Staying Safe